jlhonora/android-diagnostics/README.md

 3. `NetworkQualityCheck` needs to be more stable, and provide uplink/downlink checks
 4. Sensor checks are welcome
 5. Create an icon
+6. Coordinator layout for ActionBar + ListView
+7. Add kbps measurement to `NetworkQualityCheck`